-Pages 24 through 200 covers interviews with noted UFOlogists, though not much debunking or critical analysis is offered.
+Pages 24 through 200 covered interviews with noted UFOlogists, though not much debunking or critical analysis is offered.

-Adair’s connection to the UFOs and Area 51was his scientific interest in building rockets in the late 1960s.
-Congressman John Ash brook helped fund Adair’s experiments with “second generation fusion rockets”, later gaining the interest of General Curtis Lemay, and eventually becoming a disciple of Dr. Steven Greer’s Disclosure Project.
+Adair’s connection to the UFOs and Area 51 were his scientific interests in building rockets in the late 1960s.
+Congressman John Ash Brook helped fund Adair’s experiments with “second generation fusion rockets,” later gaining the interest of General Curtis Lemay, and eventually becoming a disciple of Dr. Steven Greer’s Disclosure Project.

 “If you Google his name it's hard to find any debunking investigation of his claims.
-Incredible claims combined with that "I'm just a humble engineer with ‘only the facts’ face.
-It's hard to beat that combination; clever,” ‘Inconceivable’ continues, “Ufology today is a minefield of con-artists, hoaxers, disinformers, the misinformed, the gullible and even the mentally ill.
+Incredible claims combined with that 'I'm just a humble engineer with ‘only the facts’ face.
+It's hard to beat that combination; clever,” ‘Inconceivable’ continued, “Ufology today is a minefield of con-artists, hoaxers, disinformers, the misinformed, the gullible and even the mentally ill.
 But you have to admit, it's great entertainment!”

 TRIP TO AREA 51